+Give your story a national and or an international voice, inspire others and give voice and image to Rotary and Rotarians.

+The hot links direct you to the end polio web site

+Other sites – rotary.org

+Rotaryaustralia.org.au

 HOW TO SHARE YOUR STORY

 Your story could be featured on XXXX.org website.
 Choose a category listed below and answer the accompanying questions.
 Then send your story to us (see complete instructions at the end of this guide).